Mandatory disclosure rules – Guidance

 Contractual protection

-- A limitation of liability clause in a professional engagement letter would normally not, in and of itself, trigger a reportable transaction reporting hallmark, provided that the purpose of the limitation clause is to generally limit the accountant’s liability for negligence (i.e., it is related to professional indemnity insurance) New
+- When applicable, a limitation of liability clause in a professional engagement letter would typically not, in and of itself, trigger a contractual protection reporting hallmark provided that the purpose of the limitation clause is to generally limit the professional’s liability for negligence (that is, it is related to professional indemnity insurance).
+New

-- Indemnities related to existing pre-closing tax issues, or the amount of existing tax attributes (tax pools, capital cost allowance, etc.)
+- Indemnities Footnote 3 related to existing pre-closing tax issues, or the amount of existing tax attributes (tax pools, capital cost allowance, etc.).

 - An acquisition by a public company where the acquisition transaction is specifically and carefully structured by the public acquiror (the Purchaser) and its tax advisors to achieve a paragraph 88(1)(d) bump of non-depreciable capital property owned by the target company (the Target) and the Purchaser obtains specific contractual covenants and/or indemnities from the Target and the significant shareholders of the Target (whether under the acquisition agreement or under separate support agreements) that are intended to ensure the Target and/or the significant shareholders do not take certain steps that may cause the bump denial rules to apply and, in the event the covenants are breached, that the Purchaser is indemnified for the additional taxes payable as a result of the loss of the paragraph 88(1)(d) bump.
-Contractual protection obtained in respect of indemnifications provided by the Purchaser would generally not be considered to trigger the contractual protection hallmark
+Contractual protection obtained in respect of indemnifications provided by the Purchaser would generally not be considered to trigger the contractual protection hallmark.
+This could also apply in a private corporation context.

-- Tax insurance acquired in relation to the purchase of taxable Canadian property from a non-resident of Canada, who could be liable for 25% (or in some cases 50%) of the purchase price for the property pursuant to subsection 116(5) of the Act in the absence of a certificate of compliance issued by the CRA under subsection 116(2) or subsection 116(4) in respect of the disposition.
+- A purchase of taxable Canadian property from a non-resident of Canada, who could be liable for 25% (or in some cases 50%) of the purchase price for the property pursuant to subsection 116(5) of the Act in the absence of a certificate of compliance issued by the CRA under subsection 116(2) or subsection 116(4) in respect of the disposition.
 Tax insurance may allow the parties to complete the transaction and go their separate ways without concern for lingering tax liabilities.
-Contractual protection obtained through tax insurance in such circumstances would generally not be considered to trigger the contractual protection hallmark
+Tax insurance or other contractual protection obtained in such circumstances would generally not be considered to trigger the contractual protection hallmark.

-- For greater certainty, this exception would not extend to other insurance or protections that may be obtained to cover specific identified tax risks, including, for example, through the use of tax liability insurance policies in relation to avoidance transactions.
+- For greater certainty, this exception would not extend to other insurance or protections that may be obtained to cover specific identified tax risks (other than the risks specifically discussed above), including, for example, through the use of tax liability insurance policies in relation to avoidance transactions.
 The existence of such insurance may often be an indication of aggressive tax planning.

 - Standard price adjustment clauses, such as those contemplated in Income Tax Folio S4-F3-C1, Price Adjustment Clauses, are not considered to meet the contractual protection hallmark

 - As stated above, a contingent litigation fee arrangement in relation to an appeal of a tax assessment by a lawyer in respect of a tax benefit from a completed transaction or series would not on its own generally constitute the provision of a contractual protection.
-Therefore, the litigator would not generally be an advisor in respect of a transaction or series solely because of the existence of the contingent litigation fee arrangement that is implemented after the completion of the transaction or series that is the subject of an appeal
+This position would also generally extend to the professional assistance provided to a taxpayer in relation to an audit as well as the issuance of assessments (including proposed reassessments).

 Clerical and secretarial services – no reporting